apache/couchdb/README.md

 #### Prerequisites

-Cloudant Core has the same dependencies as CouchDB:
+Cloudant-dbcore has the same dependencies as CouchDB:

  * Erlang (R13B03 or higher)
  * ICU (4.2 is preferable)